Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 2. Click *Deployments*.
 3. Click *Microsoft Template-\<deployment name\>*.
 5. Click *Outputs*.
 6. From the list of URLs that appear, copy the base URL from the sasVisualAnalyticsHub or sasStudio URLs.
-Substitute that value for the base URLs in the in the Instructions.html file.
-If the URL path in the Instructions.html file has a port, remove the port as it is not valid in the Quickstart.
+Substitute that value for the base URLs in the Instructions.html file.
+In addition, make the following changes to the base URLs in the Instructions.html file:

+* If the URL path in the Instructions.html file has port 7980, remove the port as it is not valid in the Quickstart.
+* If the URL path in the Instructions.html file has port 7080, replace with port 8441.
+* Change the protocol in all URLs from HTTP to HTTPS.

 For example, suppose that the URL path to the SAS Visual Analytics Hub in the Outputs window is: https://sas94-dpm1234567890-123e3.eastus.cloudapp.azure.com/SASVisualAnalyticsHub